Growth Package for school-leavers

 When are you entitled to the Growth Package as a school-leaver?

 After you complete your studies, you may still have 12 months of entitlement to Child Benefit.
 The start of this period may vary.
 It starts:

 - On the first day of the month after your 18th birthday, if you are no longer studying at that time.

-- On the first day of the month after your 21st birthday, if you were receiving a care allowance due to a medical condition from the FPS Finance or from Kind&Gezin and are no longer studying at that time.
+- On the first day of the month after your 21st birthday, if you were receiving a care allowance due to a medical condition from the FPS Social security or from Kind&Gezin and are no longer studying at that time.

 - On the first day of the month following the holiday period if you do not continue your studies after the end of the school or academic year.
 This day falls on 1 September if you have participated in non-higher education or on 1 October if you have participated in higher education.